-Blogging doesn’t immediately pay off for businesses in the way that advertising does; most corporate blogs don’t see a positive ROI until they’ve been blogging consistently for 6 to 12 months.
+Blogging doesn’t immediately pay off for businesses in the way that advertising and specifically online advertising does; most corporate blogs don’t see a positive ROI until they’ve been blogging consistently for 6 to 12 months.
 That said, blogs gain potency as they grow which means that they have a longer lifespan than ads.
 In fact, 56% of marketers say that blogging is effective and 10% say that a blog has the biggest return on investment of all marketing strategies.

 To take full advantage of that potential, Ivory Paper Co. shares one of its blog posts at the top of the homepage.
 The article links to nine of the company’s planners and—as we can see in the “top navigation flows” report below—successfully leads site visitors to product pages.